Brothers Osborne Brought the Party to Point of the Bluff, and the Crowd Showed Up With Them

 Before the headliners even took the stage, though, Cassidy Daniels made a case for herself that a lot of openers never get to make.
 Just her and a guitar, no band, no safety net, and she held the crowd from the first song.
 That’s harder than it sounds, especially in an outdoor setting where people are still finding their seats and topping off their drinks.
 Daniels didn’t seem to notice.
 She opened with a story about a heart-shaped necklace an ex-boyfriend once gave her, joking that the gift alone told her everything she needed to know about why it didn’t work out, then launched into the song it inspired.
 The crowd was already laughing and leaning in.

-As dusk settled in, Brothers Osborne hit the stage to a backdrop of the two brothers in silhouette and immediately launched into “All Night.”
+As dusk settled in, Brothers Osborne hit the stage to a backdrop showing the two brothers from behind, standing side by side, and immediately launched into “All Night.”
 It was an appropriate opener because that’s exactly what the crowd looked like they were ready for.

 What followed was the kind of show that reminds you why live music exists.
 The setlist moved through “Headstone,” “Weed, Whiskey and Willie” and a Tom Petty-approved energy boost with “I Won’t Back Down,” but the night was never really just about the songs.
 It was about everything happening between them.
 John Osborne was constantly working the crowd, splitting the venue into competing sections, sending guitar picks into the audience, finding ways to make a few thousand people feel like they were all in on the same joke.